rahghoo/python-flask-app/README.md

  - Build and push the docker image
  - validate manifests

+### Handling Multiple Environments:

+The pipeline supports two environments: **QA** and **Prod**.
+Each environment corresponds to a Kubernetes namespace (`qa` and `prod`).

+- Environment variables (`QA_NAMESPACE` and `PROD_NAMESPACE`) are defined at the job level to make the namespace handling dynamic and flexible.
+- For **QA**, the pipeline applies the Kubernetes manifests to the `qa` namespace.
+- For **Prod**, the pipeline applies the same manifests to the `prod` namespace.
+- These namespaces are passed dynamically to the `helm upgrade` command through environment variables.
+- The deployments to the **QA** and **Prod** namespaces occur in sequence, ensuring that the QA environment is deployed first.
+If needed, this sequence can be modified or parallelized, depending on requirements (e.g., only deploy to prod after successful testing in qa).

+The pipeline as described and implemented covers the basic requirement of deploying an application to multiple environments (qa and prod) by using Kubernetes namespaces to isolate the deployments.
+It dynamically handles these environments using environment variables, ensuring flexibility and consistency across deployments.

 ## Additional Information
 - For local testing, this setup uses [microk8s](https://microk8s.io/docs).
 Make sure that the Kubernetes cluster is properly set up and running before deploying
 - To trigger github workflow push or merge a pull request to the main branch